Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 It is important to note that lack of transportation is just one of many factors that can contribute to missed medical appointments, and the cost of missed appointments due to this specific factor may vary depending on the region, healthcare system, and patient population.

-In conclusion, the attempts by Uber and Lyft to enter the medical transportation industry / market have the potential to greatly improve the way patients receive care.
+The attempts by Uber and Lyft to enter the medical transportation industry / market have the potential to greatly improve the way patients receive care.
 However, it is important to address the challenges and ensure that the services offered are safe, reliable, and meet the needs of patients.
 As the industry evolves, with a need for standardization, it will be interesting to see how these companies continue to shape the future of medical transportation.

 Contact Medwave to find out how we can better assist your Non-Emergency Medical Transportation (NEMT) billing requirements.